engrron30/How-to-UBUS/README.md

     sudo ./Scripts/hello-service -s my_own_socket.sock &

+if this command failed to run hello-service, export the ubox shared object.
+See the export command in *Scripts/04_run-hello-service.sh*.
+You can just simply run this shell script if encountered difficulties in executing hello-service.

 If hello service is successfully registered in ubus, you should see your hello_service running in ubus waiting to be called.
 Verify if it is listed in ubus by doing the following command:

     sudo ./Scripts/ubus -s my_own_socket.sock list